GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 Any science fiction television series with a player piano and only one *real person* metaphor invokes Westworld Season 1 from HBO.
 Player piano metaphors for programming minds was huge and established in science fiction USA society.

+Carol turns on a programmed player piano in the episode.
+And people can't discuss the idea of human brains being programmed with music.
+All these messages of "fucking get out of here" from the Reddit hive mind.

+The player piano at 15 minutes in Episode Seven invokes Westworld Season 1 connections with the player piano being metaphor for programming hive mind bots / robots.
+"Westworld" TV show, and "West Gate" hotel with Elvis.
+The subtext / between the lines is getting stronger and stronger here.
+Strings are being pulled in associations, even if misleading story lines.

 &nbsp;